Study Types

 Description

-LLMs can be used as subjects in empirical studies to simulate human behavior and interactions.
-In this role, LLMs generate responses that mimic human participants, making them particularly useful for studies involving user interactions, collaborative coding environments, or software usability assessments.
-To achieve this, prompt engineering techniques are widely employed, with a common approach being the use of the Personas Pattern [30], which involves tailoring LLM responses to align with predefined profiles or roles that emulate specific user archetypes.
-Furthermore, recent sociological studies have emphasized that, to be effectively utilized in this capacity, LLMs—including their agentic versions tailored through prompt engineering—should meet four criteria of algorithmic fidelity [31]; generated responses should be: indistinguishable from human-produced texts; consistent with the attitudes and sociodemographic information of the conditioning context; naturally aligned with the form, tone, and content of the provided context; and reflective of patterns in relationships between ideas, demographics, and behavior observed in comparable human data.
+In empirical research, subjects are the study participants from whom data is collected through methods such as surveys, interviews, or controlled experiments.
+LLMs can serve as subjects in empirical studies by simulating human behavior and interactions.
+In this capacity, LLMs generate responses that approximate those of human participants, making them particularly valuable for research involving user interactions, collaborative coding environments, and software usability assessments.
+This approach enables data collection that closely reflects human reactions while avoiding the need for direct human involvement.
+To achieve this, prompt engineering techniques are widely employed, with a common approach being the use of the Personas Pattern [29], which involves tailoring LLM responses to align with predefined profiles or roles that emulate specific user archetypes.
+Furthermore, recent sociological studies have emphasized that, to be effectively utilized in this capacity, LLMs—including their agentic versions tailored through prompt engineering—should meet four criteria of algorithmic fidelity [30]; generated responses should be: indistinguishable from human-produced texts (e.g., LLM-generated code reviews should be comparable to those from real developers); consistent with the attitudes and sociodemographic information of the conditioning context (e.g., LLMs simulating junior developers should exhibit different confidence levels, vocabulary, and concerns compared to senior engineers); naturally aligned with the form, tone, and content of the provided context (e.g., responses in an agile stand-up meeting simulation should be concise, task-focused, and aligned with sprint objectives rather than long, formal explanations); and reflective of patterns in relationships between ideas, demographics, and behavior observed in comparable human data (e.g., discussions on software architecture decisions should capture trade-offs typically debated by human developers, such as maintainability versus performance, rather than abstract theoretical arguments).

 Example(s)